 Admission in the Junior Early Assurance Pathway is based on the following:

 Recommendation Letters are due on March 31st.
-In order to ensure timely responses from your recommender, please fill out the form (link below) at least 2 weeks prior to the deadline.
+In order to ensure timely responses from your recommender, please fill out the online DPT Junior Early Assurance Pathway Recommender Form at least 2 weeks prior to the deadline.
 An email will be sent to each of your recommenders with details on how to complete their online recommendation.

 - Core Science Prerequisites